anadon/sfs-settings/docs/source/examples/library.rst

-Using python-settings with Libraries
+Using sfs-settings with Libraries
 ====================================

-This example shows how to use python-settings when creating a reusable Python library.
+This example shows how to use sfs-settings when creating a reusable Python library.

 Library Design Considerations
 -----------------------------